A new platform for documentation and tutorials is launching soon.

-Hands-on: Try the Perform CRUD Operations with Providers tutorial on HashiCorp Learn.
+Hands-on: Try the Perform CRUD Operations with Providers tutorial.

 Terraform configurations must declare which providers they require so that Terraform can install and use them.
 Additionally, some providers require configuration (like endpoint URLs or cloud regions) before they can be used.